Athma-Vasi/MacAuley-Tech-Admin-Dashboard-Graphql--client/.github/component-instructions/reducers.md

 ### reducer output definition

-example: given a state of { username: string}, generate a reducer function, a reducers map, and a specific reducer function and export them:
+example: given a state of { username: string, isLoading: boolean,
+repairMetricsWorker: Worker | null}, generate a reducer function, a reducers map, and a specific reducer function and export them:

 ```typescript
 function loginReducer(